-5.5.5 Conclusions of risk assessment
+5.5.4 Conclusions of risk characterisation

-Consumption of phytosterol-enriched foods is not appropriate for children, or pregnant or lactating women since there is no necessity to lower absorption of dietary cholesterol in these groups, and they would derive no health benefit from increasing their intake of phytosterols.
+Regular consumption of phytosterol-enriched foods is not generally appropriate for children, or pregnant or lactating women since there is no necessity to lower absorption of dietary cholesterol in these groups, and they would derive no health benefit from increasing their intake of phytosterols.
 In contrast, for consumers over the age of 40 years, and particularly those with slightly elevated cholesterol levels, the broader availability of phytosterol enriched foods could enable them to effectively reduce LDL cholesterol, one of the known risk factors in the development of atherosclerosis and cardiovascular disease.